jawj/zapatos-docs/src/index.md

 });
 ```

-These listeners also used in generating the _Show generated SQL, results_ elements of this documentation.
+These listeners are also used in generating the _Show generated SQL, results_ elements of this documentation.

 #### Casting `Parameters` to JSON